Organic Valley Farms Harness Nature’s Superpowers to Fight Climate Change

 “Climate-smart farming means working in harmony with an ecosystem to produce food for people.
 In order to do that, you have to be in tune with the ecosystem you are impacting—good and bad,” Chris says.
 “At the end of the day, it’s all important—the carbon cycle, clean water, clean air—these are the shared resources that we impact.”

 The Wilsons’ climate-smart farm incorporates practices like managed intensive rotational grazing, and specifically “mob” grazing.
 This is the practice of moving cows to fresh pasture every day, sometimes twice per day.
 This style of grazing controls weeds, improves pasture plant diversity, increases soil fertility and soil carbon, and even improves animal health.
-“Our cows have access to more nutritious feed in the pasture grasses, and what is left behind gets trampled into the ground creating even more fertility for the soil, capturing even more carbon,” explains Chris.
+“Our cows have access to more nutritious feed in the pasture grasses, and what is left behind gets trampled into the ground creating even more fertility for the soil, capturing even more carbon,” Chris said.

 Other practices implemented on the Wilson farm that yield climate benefits include no-till perennial pasture systems, cover crops to control erosion, and crop rotations with a diverse mix of plant species.
 These practices not only build soil health and increase carbon sequestration, they reduce fossil fuel use because tractors spend less time in the fields—another climate win!